dreideldoc/dreidel-docs/docs/overview.rst

 - Intra service communication secured by DMZ network architecture and service-to-service authentication
 - Sensitive data and customer private data both are encrypted in database and could be stored on dedicated location according to local regulatory requirements
-- ReactivePay is PCI DSS compatible solution
+- DreidelPay is PCI DSS compatible solution